 Airlines sometimes waive their rules during special circumstances.
-For example, if there’s a major winter storm approaching that affects their flight operations, they’ll relax their change fee and allow you to reschedule your flight.
+For example, if there’s a major winter storm approaching that affects their flight operations (or if a global pandemic has disrupted the entire airline industry), they’ll relax their change fee and allow you to reschedule your flight.
 But it doesn’t necessarily go both ways.
 If you can’t make a flight because of a natural disaster in your area that affected a small number of people, an airline probably won’t extend the same courtesy.

 The U.S. Department of Transportation oversees domestic airlines.
 You can send a complaint to the DOT’s Aviation Consumer Protection Division.
 The best way to get in touch with DOT is in writing, through its website.

-The DOT doesn’t mediate disputes, at least not officially, but if you can show that an airline violated its own contract or federal law, then it will contact the carrier on your behalf.
+The DOT doesn’t mediate disputes, at least not officially.
+But if you can show that an airline violated its own contract, it will contact the carrier on your behalf.
 Nothing makes an airline move faster than an email ending in dot.gov.
-Even if it turns out that the airline was following the law, it will get you a fast response.
+Even if it turns out that the airline was following the law, it’ll get you a fast response.

 How do I get DOT to review my case?

-- Put your complaint in writing.
-Even though you can call DOT, you will have more success creating a paper trail, and it will be easier to track.
+Even though you can call DOT, you will have more success creating a paper trail.
+Also, it will be easier to track.
 Here’s how to contact DOT.